 10) Kerb Street Food Market, Covent Garden

-Although this central London foodie market defies many of the carefully formulated rules of cosiness – no fireplaces, comfy sofas or secret nooks here – it still makes our list comfortably.
-So what makes Kerb so warm and inviting?
-Search us.
-It just is.
-Alright then, maybe it has something to do with the buzzy atmosphere, intimate lighting, outstanding food and live music.
+Ok, maybe it has something to do with the intimate lighting, buzzy atmosphere, outstanding food and regular live music.
 Heck, the venue even has its own bookshop.
 Yes, I think it’s safe to say that Kerb Covent Garden is the best food market in London.
 It’s also the perfect place to spend a chilly winter’s evening.
-Enjoy.
+Enjoy!

 8) Ozone Coffee Roasters

 No guide to London’s cosiest places would be complete without a cafe or two.
 The queue to enter this Leonard Street favourite can get pretty long at times – but don’t give up because Ozone is worth the wait.
 The coffees are the main draw naturally; but the food, service and atmosphere are all top notch, too.

 What is it about bookshops?
 There’s something incredibly reassuring about that musty smell and those hushed, reverential tones.
 Daunts is the perfect example.
 The chain’s shops are all unfailingly warm and inviting.